zw-engineers/learn-react/learn-react-redux/README.md

 ## The Problem

-- PostForm allows users to add posts to a blog however, Posts needs to update posts list when a new post is added.
+- The `PostForm` component allows users to add posts to a blog by adding a title and some content body however, the `Posts` component needs to update the list of posts when a new blog post is added.

 ## Solution